JobService/job-service/deploy/src/main/resources/README.md

     - If the job is still in progress then the `status` field will be `Active` and the `percentageComplete` field will indicate the progress of the job.
     - If the job has finished then the `status` field will be `Completed`.

+11. Check the results
-    Given that the Language Detection Worker is configured to output the results to files in a folder you should see that these files have been created in the output folder.
-If you examine the output files you should see that they contain the details of what languages were detected in the corresponding input files.
+    The Language Detection Worker is configured to output the results to files and you should see that these files have been created in the `output-files` directory in FileBrowser.
+If you examine the files via FileBrowser you should see that they contain the details of what languages were detected in the corresponding input files.

 ## Production Deployment